SrijanSingh9/Training-102-Report/README.md

 # 4-Week Industrial Training at Doordarshan Bhawan

-I am Srijan Singh, University Roll Number: 2203565.
+I am Srijan Singh, Student of Guru Nanak Dev Engineering College Ludhiana, University Roll Number: 2203565.
 This repository was made during my 4-week training at Doordarshan Bhawan, Copernicus Marg, New Delhi - 110001.

 ## Repository Contents

-This repository contains daily reports documenting the completion of the TR-102 training at Guru Nanak Dev Engineering College Ludhiana.
+This repository contains daily reports documenting the completion of the TR-102.
 Each day’s report is available as a PDF file.
 Additionally, it includes some photos and an `index.html` file, which is hosted on GitHub Pages.

 ## Hosted on GitHub Pages